`hurricaneexposuredata` package be installed. The system currently

 combination).
 The period used to calculate cumulative rainfall for the

-map can be customized using the days_included
+map can be customized using the days_included option in the

-function.
+map_counties function.
 The two following examples show the

 difference in rain maps for Tropical Storm Allison (2001) when using